mesosphere/dcos-docs-site/pages/ksphere/kommander/1.2/licensing/index.md

 ## Purchase a License

 You can evaluate Kommander running two clusters for free.
 Kommander cluster plus one additional cluster.
-If you want to add more clusters you need a valid license.
+If you want to add more clusters, you need a valid license.

 To obtain a valid Kommander license, contact your sales representative at <sales@d2iq.com>.
-After purchase, download the license file from the [support website](https://support.d2iq.com/s/downloads) using your [login credentials](https://support.d2iq.com/s/login/) to a place accessible by Kommander.
+After purchase, download the license file from the [support website][support-downloads] using your [login credentials][support-creds] to a place accessible by Kommander.

 ## Enter a Valid License Key